paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (i).
 Pub.
 L. 102–325, § 401(h), substituted “Treatment of institutions and students under other laws” for “Noncontractor status of institutions” in heading and inserted at end of text “Recipients of Pell Grants shall not be considered to be individual grantees for purposes of part D of title V of Public Law 100–690.”

 1987—Subsec. (g)(2).
 Pub.
 L. 100–50 substituted “paragraph (1)(B)” for “paragraph (1)”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VIII, § 83001(b)(2), July 4, 2025, 139 Stat.
+350, provided that: “The amendment made by paragraph (1) [amending this section] shall take effect on July 1, 2026.”

+Pub.
+L. 119–21, title VIII, § 83002(c), July 4, 2025, 139 Stat.
+352, provided that: “The amendments made by this section [amending this section and [section 1088 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1088)] shall take effect on July 1, 2026, and shall apply with respect to award year 2026–2027 and each succeeding award year.”

 #### Effective Date of 2024 Amendment
 Pub.
 L. 118–40, div.
 B, § 101(d), Mar.
 1, 2024, 138 Stat.
 18, provided that: “The amendments made by this section [amending this section and section 1087oo of this title] shall take effect and apply as if included in the FAFSA Simplification Act [title VII of div.
 FF of Pub.
 L. 116–260] and in accordance with section 701(b) of such Act, as amended by section 102(a) of the FAFSA Simplification Act Technical Corrections Act (division R of Public Law 117–103) (including the authorization provided under section 102(c)(1)(A) of such Act [set out in a note below]).”